Modal Verification Patterns for Systems Software: Contingency Decomposition of a System

 \subsection{Resource}

-Consider first the address-space abstraction in an OS kernel.
-An address-space of a process is a \textsf{container} of \textsf{virtual} addresses referencing data in memory.
-One would expect to have \textit{points-to} assertion from separation logic to specify \textit{ownership} of a memory reference pointing to some data.
+Consider first the address space abstraction in an OS kernel.
+An address space of a process is a \textsf{container} of \textsf{virtual} addresses referencing data in memory.
+One would expect to have \textit{points-to} assertions from separation logic to specify \textit{ownership} of a memory reference pointing to some data.
+In the classic setting~\cite{Reynolds:2002:SLL:645683.664578}, such a points-to assertion $x\mapsto v$ asserts ownership of memory location $x$, and that the contents of that memory location are $v$.
 But that ownership is relative to a specific address space --- a specific container.
 We tend to think directly about what is true \emph{in an address space}, with the simplest piece being an association between a virtual address and the data it points to.
 We call the simplest piece, in this and other examples, the \emph{resource element}:

 \begin{definition}[Resource Elements] The simplest atomic facts we want to work with in a particular setting, specific to that setting. \end{definition} By definition, the resource elements are specific to some limited domain or setting.
 For example, knowing that a certain address points to a 32-bit signed integer representing 3 is knowledge restricted to a certain address space.
 In general, we call these domains that any resource element is tied to \emph{resource contexts}: \begin{definition}[Resource Context] A resource context is an abstraction, context, or container of resource elements of the same type, e.g., an address space of a process. \end{definition} We discuss a range of examples for each of these in turn.